bids-standard/bids-specification/specification.md

 <div>

-<a name="footnote3">3</a> Conveniently, for Siemens’ data, this value is easily obtained as 1/[BWPPPE * ReconMatrixPE], where BWPPPE is the “BandwidthPerPixelPhaseEncode in DICOM tag (0019,1028) and  ReconMatrixPE is the size of the actual reconstructed data in the phase direction (which is NOT reflected in a single DICOM tag for all possible aforementioned scan manipulations).
+<a name="footnote3">3</a> Conveniently, for Siemens’ data, this value is easily obtained as 1/[BWPPPE * ReconMatrixPE], where BWPPPE is the "BandwidthPerPixelPhaseEncode in DICOM tag (0019,1028) and  ReconMatrixPE is the size of the actual reconstructed data in the phase direction (which is NOT reflected in a single DICOM tag for all possible aforementioned scan manipulations).
 See [here](https://lcni.uoregon.edu/kb-articles/kb-0003) and [here](https://github.com/neurolabusc/dcm_qa/tree/master/In/TotalReadoutTime)

 </div>

 <div>

-<a name="footnote4">4</a> We use the “FSL definition”, i.e, the time between the center of the first “effective” echo and the center of the last “effective” echo.
+<a name="footnote4">4</a> We use the "FSL definition", i.e, the time between the center of the first "effective" echo and the center of the last "effective" echo.

 </div>